 - See also: Appendix F, Explanation of categories of factors adversely affecting the site's ecological character - 368.
-RIS section 5.2.1 requests a summary of the human and natural factors affecting the ecological character of the site, both within and around the site (including the greater catchment, if relevant).
-These may include new or changing activities/uses, major development projects, etc., which have had, are having, or may have a detrimental effect on the natural ecological character of the wetland. - 369.
-It is important to specify both the agent for the change (e.g., diversion of water, drainage, reclamation, pollution, over-grazing, excessive human disturbance, or excessive hunting and fishing, etc.) and the resulting change and its impact (e.g., siltation, erosion, fish mortality, change in vegetation structure, habitat fragmentation, disturbed reproduction of species, physical or ecological change due to climate change, etc.).
+Field 30 requests a summary of the human and natural factors affecting the ecological character of the site, both within and around the site (including the greater catchment, if

+- 369. It is important to specify both the agent for the change (e.g., diversion of water, drainage, reclamation, pollution, over-grazing, excessive human disturbance, or excessive hunting and fishing, etc.) and the resulting change and its impact (e.g., siltation, erosion, fish mortality, change in vegetation structure, habitat fragmentation, disturbed reproduction of species, physical or ecological change due to climate change, etc.).
 It is also important to differentiate between factors coming from within the site itself and those factors emanating from outside the site, but which are having or may have an impact on the site.
 Please distinguish between actual (currently occurring) and potential (likely to occur) adverse factors. - 370.
 When reporting on pollution, special notice should be taken of toxic chemical pollutants and their sources.
 These should include industrial and agricultural-based chemical effluents and other emissions. - 371.
 There can be occasions when more than one factors impacting on a site occur together, and act in combination or synergistically to result in severe impacts.
 In instances where an adverse combination of impacts may be affecting the ecological character of a site, details should be provided in the relevant text box. - 372.
-Please also detail significant natural events, including episodic catastrophes (e.g., an earthquake or volcanic eruption) or natural vegetative succession which have had, are having, or are likely to have an impact on the ecological character of the site, in order to facilitate monitoring. - Further information on what is covered by each category of factor listed in RIS section 5.2.1 is provided in Appendix F.
+Please also detail significant natural events, including episodic catastrophes (e.g., an earthquake or volcanic eruption) or natural vegetative succession which have had, are having, or are likely to have an impact on the ecological character of the site, in order to facilitate monitoring. - 373.
+Further information on what is covered by each category of factor listed in RIS field 30 is provided in Appendix F.